programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 The TCM is simply a table—a very *big* table, as we’ll see in a moment—in which we record the results of scanning the corpus word-by-word while noting down the terms that come immediately before and/or after.
 Conceptually, every time we see the word ‘hat’ following the word ‘cat’, we can add 1 to the ‘cat/hat’ cell in the TCM.
 So when the scan of the corpus is complete, simply by looking across the ‘cat’ row until we reach the ‘hat’ column we know that ‘cat/hat’ cropped up, say, 27 times.
 We *also* now know that ‘cat/dark_matter’ was not found in the corpus at all.
 In aggregate, this matrix of captures which term combinations are *likely* and which ones *are not*.

-The point of the TCM is to capture context in the corpus, but how *much* context is appropriate?
-What is the window around the target term over which context should be considered?
+If the point of the TCM is to capture context in the corpus, how *much* context is appropriate?
+In more technical terms: what is the window around the target over which context should be calculated?
 The answer depends on the type of text you’re working with.
 If we only look ahead then we are in the realm of *predictive* applications: given *this* word, what words are likely to come next?
 If we only look behind then we are in the realm of *corrective* applications: given *this* word, what words are likely to have preceded it?
 We take a *symmetric* approach that considers both pre- and post-terms since that is the context upon which the rest of the analysis depends.
 For completeness, we should also note that the window can be weighted such that adjacent terms within the window ‘count’ for more than distant terms within the window.

 ## The Word Embedding